-Since then however, the ECB has indicated it is no hurry to end its programme, centrist Emmanuel Macron has become French president with a powerful parliamentary majority, and fears have faded of Italy facing a potentially disruptive election.
+Since then, however, the ECB has indicated it is in no hurry to end its programme, centrist Emmanuel Macron beat anti-euro far-right leader Marine Le Pen to become French president, and fears have faded of Italy facing a potentially disruptive election.

 The Italian-German bond yield spread, closely watched as a key indicator of political risk in the bloc, tightened to 165 basis points, its narrowest level since early January.

-However, this prompted a note of caution from the world's largest bond investor.
+However, the fall in yields prompted a note of caution from the world's largest bond investor.

 "You need to be generous to fund Italy at 2 percent given a wide range of risks that are coming," Andrew Balls, chief investment officer for global fixed income at PIMCO, told a Euromoney conference in London.

-Italy will face elections in 2018, with anti-establishment party 5-Star Movement riding high in opinion polls.
+Italy will face elections in 2018, with 5-Star riding high in opinion polls.

 There is also the possibility of a state bailout to support some of its ailing banks at a time when the debt-to-GDP ratio is over 130 percent.